clinicalml/theanomodels/README.md

 This wrapper takes care of some basic bookkeeping for any model and leaves the rest up to the user.
 In this case, this package defines a base model that can be inherited from.
-The base model provides functionality to (1) save weights intermittently (2) load from checkpoints (3) use common initialization schemes for matrices used in deep learning.
-The rest is up to the user to specify in theano.
+The base model provides functionality to
+* save weights/model parameters intermittently
+* load from checkpoints
+* use common initialization schemes, batch normalization, dropout etc.

+The wrapper can be trivially extended to include more complex functionality depending on the project.

 ## Defining a Model